 The Edison bar gives off a speakeasy vibe right in the heart of Los Angeles.
 The bar is a renovated power plant that still gives off an old-school, industrial speakeasy vibe.
 With its classy ambiance, be sure to dress to impress and get ready to enjoy the craft cocktails, absinthe, and burlesque shows.

 A location that you probably have never seen in LA is the part of Griffith Park that was once a rock quarry.
-After being closed off in the 1920s, a few caves were left behind waiting for explorers to find, or movie production studios.
+After being closed off in the 1920s, a few caves were left behind waiting for adventurous explorers to find, or movie production studios.
 For example, these caves are where the Batcave scenes were filmed in the original Batman television show.
 Explore these fun caves today.